jianmingyong/Pokemon-Universal-3D/README.txt

 Installing prerequisites for Pokémon 3D.
 1. Hardware support for DirectX 9 or higher
 2. Windows Media Player
-3. Microsoft .NET Framework 4.5 or higher
+3. Microsoft .NET Framework 4.0 Full or higher
 4. Microsoft XNA Framework 4.0 or higher
-* You are recommended to get the newest Microsoft XNA Framework if there is as saving game require Microsoft XNA Framework 4.x
+* You are recommended to get the Microsoft .NET Framework 4.0 Full as Client version will not able to save the game.

 Installing prerequisites for Pokémon Universal 3D.
-1. Pokémon 3D Game (Version 0.51.1 and above)
+1. Pokémon 3D Game (Version 0.53 and above)
-* Pokémon 3D Game version 0.50.1 and below will not work fully as it is not optimised or some feature are not implemented in the old version resulting in crash.
+* Pokémon 3D Game version 0.52.1 and below will not work fully as it is not optimised or some feature are not implemented in the old version resulting in crash.

 ==================================================
 5.2.
 Installing precautions
 ==================================================
 I am not responsible for any damage if you obtained the same file though other third party sites that I do not support it.
-You are to either download the file from pokemon3d.net that link to mega or use the Pokémon 3D Resource manager.
+I have only hosted these file at Mega or the Pokémon 3D Resource Manager.
+(Github inclusive)

 ==================================================
 6. Installing Pokémon Universal 3D